So if the video introducing Michelle Bridge’s and Woolworth’s new range speaks the truth, we’ve learnt 2 things:

 What is wrong?
 Attacking people, bullying people and feeding us the convenience message that takes people further away from thinking they can put a home cooked meal on the table, easily, economically and organically – At $8 bucks a serve I want a 2 course meal, thanks!

-Go find Quirky Cooking, Mamabake, Lisa Corduff, Sarah Wilson, Cut out the Crap and Natural New Age Mum to name a few who can show you how to achieve your real food goals, connect with food, create simple family meals and love it.
+Go find Quirky Cooking, Mamabake, Lisa Corduff, Cut out the Crap and Natural New Age Mum to name a few who can show you how to achieve your real food goals, connect with food, create simple family meals and love it.

 Let’s redefine convenience on OUR terms.